hongminw263/starter-academic/content/authors/admin/_index.md

 authors:
   - admin
 role: Post-Doctoral Researcher in Economics
-#bio: My research interests include public economics, health economics, and labor.
+#bio: My research interests include health and public economics.
 interests:
   - Health Economics
   - Public Economics
-  - Labor
 superuser: true
 ---
-Hongming Wang is a post-doctoral researcher at the Hitotsubashi Institute for Advanced Study (HIAS), Hitotsubashi University.
-His research has examined the economic implications of health insurance for low-income children and adults, and reforms in the private insurance market for the elderly.
-He currently receives funding from the Japan Society for the Promotion of Science to examine the long-run impacts of universal health insurance implemented in Japan in 1961.
+Hongming Wang is a research associate at the Hitotsubashi Institute for Advanced Study (HIAS), Hitotsubashi University.
+He has studied payment regulaitons in health insurance markets and the impacts of insurance expansions for low-income adults and children.
+He is more broadly interested in how policies impact individuals and firms in regulated industries such as healthcare.

 Email: hongming.wang@r.hit-u.ac.jp